 Our financial performance generally, and the ability of borrowers to pay interest on and repay the principal of outstanding loans and the value of the collateral securing those loans, as well as demand for loans and other products and services we offer, is highly dependent upon the business and economic conditions in the markets in which we operate and in the United States as a whole.
 Unfavorable or uncertain economic and market conditions could lead to credit quality concerns related to repayment ability and collateral protection as well as reduced demand for the products and services we offer.
-In recent years there has been gradual improvement in the U.S. economy as evidenced by a rebound in the housing market, lower unemployment and higher equities markets; however, economic growth appears to be slowing, financial market volatility has increased and opinions vary on the strengthen and direction of the economy.
-Uncertainties also have arisen regarding changes to U.S. trade policies and tariffs and reactions to changes by U.S. trading partners.
-These changes and any other trade restrictions on products and materials that our customers import or export could cause the prices of their products to increase, which could reduce demand for such products, or reduce customer margins, and adversely impact their financial results and ability to service debt, which, in turn, could adversely affect our financial condition and results of operations.
+In recent years there has been gradual improvement in the U.S. economy as evidenced by a rebound in the housing market, lower unemployment, increase consumer demand and higher equities markets.
+However, economic growth and business spending appear to be slowing, financial market volatility has increased, and opinions vary on whether the U.S. economy can continue to keep growing after more than a decade of growth and recovery following the Great Recession.
+Uncertainties also have arisen as a result of increased tariffs and other changes to U.S. trade policies and reactions to such changes by China and other U.S. trading partners as further discussed below, as well as impact from the recent coronavirus outbreak originating in Wuhan, China.
 In addition, economic growth in international markets also appears to be slowing, particularly in China and Europe, which also may impact the economy and financial markets here in the United States.
+While we have no banking operations in Europe, the impact of Great Britain's exit from the Europe Union on British and European businesses, financial markets, and related businesses in the United States could also adversely affect financial markets generally.
+Our business also could be adversely affected directly by the default of another institution or if the financial services industry experiences significant market-wide liquidity and credit problems.

-Factors related to inflation, recession, unemployment, volatile interest rates, changes in trade policies, international conflicts, real estate values, energy prices, state and local municipal budget deficits, consumer confidence level, government spending and any government shutdowns, the U.S. national debt and other factors outside of our control also may assert economic pressures on consumers and businesses and adversely affect our business, financial condition, results of operations and stock price.
+Factors related to inflation, recession, unemployment, volatile interest rates, changes in tariffs and trade policies, international conflicts, real estate values, energy prices, state and local municipal budget deficits, consumer confidence level, government spending and any government shutdowns, the U.S. national debt, natural disasters, geopolitical events, public health crises (such as the recent coronavirus outbreak) and other factors outside of our control also may assert economic pressures on consumers and businesses and adversely affect our business, financial condition, results of operations and stock price.

 We may face the following risks, among others, in connection with these events: